 SEP IRA stands for Simplified Employee Pension Individual Retirement Account.
 (Many people mistakenly think “SEP” stands for “Self-Employed”.)
 It’s a retirement plan that an employer or self-employed individuals can establish.

 Essentially, most entrepreneurs and business owners don’t have access to a traditional 401(k) with an employer match because they employ themselves.
 So, a SEP plan is an alternative to a 401(k) retirement plan.
-Additionally, if small-business owners have employees of their own, they can set up a SEP for their employees.
+Additionally, if self-employed individuals have employees of their own, they can set up a SEP for their employees.

 SEP IRAs have many benefits for entrepreneurs, which I’ll explain below.